SPINNING FISHING COMBOS

 capabilities.
 The Tetra axial carbon construction provides for the ultimate in strength and durability.
 Abu

-to the great feel and provides extra comfort.
-It comes with titanium alloy guides with ultra light Zirconium
+the great feel and provides extra comfort.
+It comes with titanium alloy guides with ultra light Zirconium inserts

-inserts to give you a lightweight balanced rod.
-It has the ROCS Robotically Optimized Casting System Guide
+to give you a lightweight balanced rod.
+It has the ROCS Robotically Optimized Casting System Guide train for

-train for increased casting distance with lighter lures.
-Has a five year warranty so you know this rod will stand
+increased casting distance with lighter lures.
+Has a five year warranty so you know this rod will stand the test

 G.Loomis GCX Spinning Fishing Rod